 Sour cream, garlic, cilantro, chorizo, beans, avocado and chilies are found in many dishes, and the chilies range from mild to very hot.
 Jalapeño, ancho are habanero feature in Tex-Mex recipes.
 A lot of the dishes are easy to make and can be described as contemporary.
 Some dishes need more detail, such as bunuelos, casseroles and some chunky soups.

-The Blending of Cuisines
+What is Tex-Mex Food: The Blending of Cuisines

 This cuisine blends American Indian and Spanish cuisines with the cultural differences of Mexican American in West and South Texas.
 Think of Tex-Mex as ‘native foreign food’ because it does not exist elsewhere.
 It is rather like a mixture of Northern Mexican cuisine and Texan cowboy fare.
 Texans used to go to Mexican restaurants, eating the mixed plate or dish of the day.

 Mexican cuisine in the US became Americanized and the term Tex-Mex came into play.
 This was an insult to authentic Mexican restaurants in Texas, evoking images of cowboys, cantinas and the Wild West.